qing3962/obsidian-password/README.md

 ### Purpose

-I developed this plugin to prevent my girlfriend from reading my private notes or diaries.
+I developed this plugin to prevent my girlfriend from peeking my private notes or diaries.

 For a person familiar with Obsidian, this plugin is useless, because he can easily disable this plugin, but for my girlfriend, this plugin serves my purpose.